 Yes.
-Transient students are welcome to enroll for Fall 2020 by following our transient admissions process found here: www.ptc.edu/transient
+Transient students are welcome to enroll by following our transient admissions process found here: www.ptc.edu/transient

 Please share your registration error by emailing your information including your student ID number (or Pnumber), email, and phone number to email@example.com (all majors except health care) or firstname.lastname@example.org (health care majors).
 An advisor will assess the error and contact you.

 Some students on Academic Probation will be allowed to register once they have met with an Academic Probation Counselor.
-If you are currently enrolled for the Summer 2020 term, you will be able to meet with this counselor once your final grades have been submitted.
-If you are not currently enrolled, please call 864-941-8356 or 864-941-8708 or send an email to firstname.lastname@example.org to connect with a counselor.
+If you are currently enrolled, you will be able to meet with this counselor once your final grades have been submitted.
+If you are not currently enrolled, please call 864-941-8356 or 864-941-8388 or send an email to email@example.com to connect with a counselor.

-The Office of Financial Aid will remain accessible by phone (864-941-8365) and email (firstname.lastname@example.org) during our regular business hours of Monday to Thursday from 8am-5pm and Friday from 8am-4pm.
-Video and face-to-face appointments are available by appointment only and may be scheduled by emailing us at email@example.com.
+The Office of Financial Aid will remain accessible by phone (864-941-8365) and email (firstname.lastname@example.org) during our regular business hours of Monday - Thursday from 8am-5pm and Friday from 8am-2pm.
+Video and phone appointments can be made online at www.ptc.edu/fa.
+In-office appointments may be scheduled by emailing us at email@example.com.

 Unfortunately, The U.S. Department of Education does not have the authority to change the compliance requirements related to withdrawals.
 If you formally withdraw or stop attending your online courses (unofficial withdrawal), the Office of Financial Aid is required to process a withdrawal calculation.
 This calculation will determine what portion of your financial aid you are entitled to keep and which portion needs to be returned.
-If you are thinking about withdrawing from the spring semester we recommend making an appointment by emailing firstname.lastname@example.org to discuss the financial implications.
+If you are thinking about withdrawing, we recommend making an appointment by emailing firstname.lastname@example.org to discuss the financial implications.